GeleArthur/Blog/src/blog/🔪Solving-Fractions.md

 # 🔪 Solving Fractions
 #math #fractions

-We are going to solve these.
-BITCH!!!!
+We are going to solve these!!!!
 $$
 \frac a {30} = 3
 $$